 If you are concerned that you, or a loved one, may have an eating disorder, we are here to help.
 Please call 888-305-2997 or complete the form on this page to be connected with a member of our Welcome Center.

 Insurance for Bulimia Treatment

-Walden is proud to be “in network” with most insurance providers and managed care companies.
-This means adolescents and adults with bulimia can have the flexible and cost-efficient access to the treatment they need.
+Walden is proud to be “in-network” with most insurance providers and managed care companies.
+This means adolescents and adults with bulimia can have flexible and cost-efficient access to the treatment they need.
 Click here for a list of organizations with which Walden has contractual relationships.